nsreeen/old-blog/app/pages/calculator_interpreter.md

 - assign variables
 - access previously assigned variables and use them in expressions

 Making this was a lot of fun.
 Before I started, it seemed like too intimidating a project.
-I am really glad I went for it anyway, and really appreciate the encouragement I got from other people to start it. (a special thanks to Elias!)
+I am really glad I went for it anyway, and appreciate the encouragement I got from other people to start it. (a special thanks to Elias!)

 I feel it helped me to understand how programming languages work a little better, and made me even more intrigued to learn more.
 Working on this also demystified what interpreters and compilers are; including on an intuitive level: there is no black box inside the computer that turns the code I write into meaning; there are just lots of layers of code that do different parts of the task.

-I decided to do a write up of this project in a way that would have helped me if I'd found it a month ago.
+I decided to do a write up of this project in a way that would have helped me if I'd found it when I started this project.

 #What does the language look like?
 When I made up the language, I tried to make it interesting - I thought that would be more fun.
-Since then I have spent sometime debugging only to realize the script was working - I'd made a mistake with my interesting syntax (I've also learnt to appreciate error messages more, after spending time with my own badly written ones).
+Since then I have spent sometime debugging only to realize the script was working - I'd made a mistake with my own interesting syntax (I've also learnt to appreciate error messages more, after spending time with my own badly written ones).

 I found out that it's important to have a written grammar for the language.
-This helps when you are trying to remember your own interesting syntax rules, and also maps the way you parse the language later.
+This helps when you are trying to remember interesting syntax rules, and also maps the way you parse the language later.
 It should include [terminal symbols, non terminal symbols](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols), and rules.

-There is only one rule: all statements must be wrapped in `|` and `>`, which are equivalent to "(" and ")".
+There is only one rule in my language: all statements must be wrapped in `|` and `>`, which are equivalent to "(" and ")".

 Terminal symbols are units that cannot really be broken down further.
 They are: